tmatijev/jquery.jsBem/README.md

 </div>
 ```

 So, person would share default styles for the hand & leg and just add different size for tall modifier.
-Problem is, that person--tall__hand shouldn't exist in the HTML at this point because CSS styles will applied before click.
+Problem is, that __person--tall__hand__ class shouldn't exist in the HTML at this point because CSS styles will applied before click.
 If we click on the button and trigger "tall" class, modifier will be added like this:

 ```html
 <div class="person person--tall">